The Real Reasons These Athletes Were Banned For Life

 At one point, you couldn't have a conversation about the greatest athletes in history without bringing up Lance Armstrong's name.
 The cyclist, who began competing professionally in 1992, won seven consecutive Tour de France titles between 1999 and 2005, the most ever attained by an individual, making him, arguably, the greatest road racer to ever live.

 Initially, Armstrong refused to acknowledge either the allegations or the ban (he didn't even contest the USDA's accusations in court).
 It wasn't until 2013, in an interview with Oprah Winfrey (via YouTube), that he finally admitted to doping.
-"It was this mythic, perfect story that wasn't true," he said, flat out answering "no" when Oprah asked him if it felt wrong.
+"It was this mythic, perfect story, and it wasn't true," he said, flat-out answering "no" when Oprah asked him if it felt wrong at the time.
 Ultimately, Armstrong was just one of a slew of individuals found guilty of partaking in the sophisticated scheme.
-Dozens of other folks, including his former team manager Johan Bruyneel, were either banned or hit with fines and restrictions by the USADA and the International Cycling Union (via The Guardian).
+Dozens of other people, including his former team manager Johan Bruyneel, were either banned or hit with fines and restrictions by the USADA and the International Cycling Union.

 Roy Tarpley

 During his first season, Tarpley earned a spot on the NBA All-Rookie Team and won the prestigious Sixth Man of the Year Award.
 But by 1989, things had soured.
 Following a DUI, Tarpley was briefly suspended from the league.
 Unable to get his addictions under control, the suspension eventually became a (temporary) ban in 1991.
-Things seemed to turn around for the big man in 1994 when a healthier Tarpley returned to the Mavericks.
-Still, after violating state and league rules again, he was handed down a lifetime ban in 1994 (via The Washington Post).
+Things seemed to turn around for him in 1994 when a healthier Tarpley returned to the Mavericks.
+Still, after violating state and league rules again by refusing to take a drug test, he was handed down a lifetime ban in 1994.

 After being booted from the NBA, Tarpley spent several years playing for overseas teams in both the Continental Basketball Association and US Basketball League.
-In the early '00s, he sued the NBA for discrimination, arguing that his drug and alcohol addictions were disabilities and that they essentially wrongfully banned him.
-The case was settled out of court in 2009, just a few years before Tarpley's death in 2015, at the age of 50 (via ABC News).
+In the early 2000s, he sued the NBA for discrimination, arguing that his drug and alcohol addictions were disabilities and that they essentially wrongfully banned him.
+The case was settled out of court in 2009, just a few years before Tarpley's death in 2015, at the age of 50.

 Billy Coutu

 In 1927, Coutu was playing for the Boston Bruins.
-He was known for his rough playing style and had previously found himself in several on-ice brawls (including one that resulted in an opponent losing an ear) (via Press Reader).
+He was known for his rough playing style and had previously found himself in several on-ice brawls (including one that resulted in an opponent losing an ear).
 Still, the drama that followed this Stanley Cup match was something the league had never seen.
-Unhappy with the game's results, the Bruin's loss, and how the referees made specific calls, Coutu physically attacked both officials in the hallway leading to their dressing room.
-He reportedly tackled the head ref, Jerry Laflamme, first before swinging on his assistant, Billy Bell, when he tried to intervene.
+Unhappy with the game's results — the Bruins' loss — and how the referees made specific calls, Coutu physically attacked both officials in the hallway leading to their dressing room.
+He reportedly tackled the head referee, Jerry Laflamme, first before swinging on his assistant, Billy Bell, when he tried to intervene.

-The NHL's reaction to his revenge-fueled wrestling was swift and aggressive: Coutu was to be banned for life and fined $100 (via Sports Illustrated).
+The NHL's reaction to his revenge-fueled wrestling was swift and aggressive: Coutu was to be banned for life and fined $100 (remember, this is the 1920s).
 Not deterred, Coutu switched to the Can-Am League, where he played for the New Haven Eagles for a time.
-Eventually, the NHL reversed Coutu's ban, and the newly-retired player returned to coach, arguably just as aggressively, for a few more seasons (via Bleacher Report).
+Eventually, the NHL reversed Coutu's ban, and the newly-retired player returned to coach, arguably just as aggressively, for a few more seasons.

 Stanley Wilson

 In 1989, Cincinnati Bengals fullback Stanley Wilson discovered the league was serious about the policy.
 On the eve of Super Bowl XXIII, with his team poised to take on the San Francisco 49ers, Wilson was caught with illicit substances in his system.
-The decision to kick him from the game, the team, and the NFL as a whole, was almost instantaneous (via the Los Angeles Times).
+The decision to kick him from the game, the team, and the NFL as a whole, was almost instantaneous.

 Following the decision, Bengals head coach, Sam Wyche, told The New York Times, "The tragedy of Stanley Wilson is not in a football sense.
 The cocaine overtook him.
 Football is over for him, but life is not.
 There is no chance for appeal on this one."
 Unfortunately for Wilson, the ban wasn't the wake-up call Wyche had hoped it would be.
-According to Sportscasting, the ex-football star continued using and fell into petty crime, eventually winding up with a 22-year jail sentence for robbery.
-Sadly, his son, Stanley Wilson Jr., who also played in the NFL for the Detroit Lions for a time, followed his footsteps, abusing enough substances that his promising career was cut short, and he spent some time in trouble with the law (via the Daily Mail).
+The ex-football star continued using and fell into petty crime, eventually winding up with a 22-year jail sentence for robbery.

 Marion Jones